The Five Elements Needed to Master Emotional Writing

 Emotional writing makes readers feel better.

-Let’s call it catharsis through art, and it’s one of the most amazing aspects of being human.
+Let’s call it catharsis through art, which is one of the most amazing aspects of being human.

 The fact that we can feel true emotions through story, imagined or real, is a testament to how sensitive we are as beings, and how similar we truly are.